Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu, Hawaiʻi

 Finally, the Pauoa Flats Trail meets the ʻAihualama Trail, which is the final split in the Tantalus Trail network before the Pauoa Flats Bench.

-Personally, I think that either the Nuʻuanu or ʻAihualama Trail make for great connector trails when creating a loop, such as Lulumahu Ridge to Puʻu Kōnāhuanui and down Nuʻuanu, or Mānoa Middle to Puʻu Kōnāhuanui and down ʻAihualama.
+This is all to say that I personally think that both the Nuʻuanu and ʻAihualama Trail make for great connector trails when creating a loop, such as Lulumahu Ridge to Puʻu Kōnāhuanui and down Nuʻuanu, or Mānoa Middle to Puʻu Kōnāhuanui and down ʻAihualama.

-In either case, these are all much more advanced adventures that should not be compared to any trail on the Tantalus Trail network, as they require a bit more preparation to do them safely!
+However, these are both much more advanced adventures that should not be compared to any trail on the Tantalus Trail network, as they require a bit more preparation to do them safely!

 Read My Separate Post: ʻAihualama Trail